 During the last 5 years, through a series of international collaborations, we have developed key resources for wheat functional genomics including a gene expression atlas (Borrill, Ramírez-González and Uauy., 2016; Ramírez-González, Borrill et al., 2018; www.wheat-expression.com), a fully annotated genome assembly (IWGSC, 2018) and sequenced mutant populations to characterise gene function (Krasileva et al., 2017).
 Together these resources lay the foundation to use wheat as an experimentally tractable polyploid model species (Borrill, 2020).

 Several major agronomic traits are controlled by changes in the expression level of one homoeolog including VRN1 and PPD1 that have been essential to adapt wheat flowering to a range of environmental conditions.
 These well-studied genes are not unique in showing differences in the expression levels of homoeologs.
 We recently found that homoeologs in ~30% of triads differ in their expression levels, i.e. one homoeolog is over or under expressed compared to the other two gene copies (Ramírez-González, Borrill et al., 2018).

 You can watch a presentation about our research in this area here:

-In February 2021 we will start a project funded by BBSRC which will explore the genetic and epigenetic factors which influence homoeolog expression.We hope to discover fundamental information about the control of gene expression in polyploid wheat and identify potential routes to manipulate homoeolog expression that may also be applicable to other polyploid crops of agronomic importance.
+We have recently started a project funded by BBSRC to explore the genetic and epigenetic factors which influence homoeolog expression.We hope to discover fundamental information about the control of gene expression in polyploid wheat and identify potential routes to manipulate homoeolog expression that may also be applicable to other polyploid crops of agronomic importance.
 This area of research is led by Arunkumar Ramesh, a postdoctoral research fellow.

 We also generate wheat genomics resources including gene expression atlases, sequenced mutant populations and “how to guides” to explain resources that are available.
 Find out more here.